Bill to let Indiana utilities charge for additional costs without pre-approval passes House

 The Supreme Court ruled that Duke Energy couldn’t recover the cost of cleaning up its coal ash waste after the fact.
 Coal ash is what’s leftover when you burn coal.
 Duke had already built those costs into its rates, but asked for another rate increase in 2019 when cleanup ended up being more pricey than it thought.

 The Indiana Utility Regulatory Commission approved the increase, but the court called it “retroactive ratemaking” — which is illegal.
 Rep. Ed Soliday (R-Valparaiso) disagrees with the ruling and said the court should have deferred to the agency.
-He authored a bill that would let utilities to recoup a number of “unexpected” additional costs from its customers — as long as the IURC approves.
+He authored a bill, HB 1417, which would let utilities to recoup a number of “unexpected” additional costs from its customers — as long as the IURC approves.

 READ MORE: Bill would let Indiana utilities charge ratepayers for 'unexpected,' additional costs